-- A letter of authority giving permission for Options to give Caledonian any information Caledonian might request about Mr B's SIPP and the purchase of investments in the SIPP.
-The letter gave an address in Switzerland for Caledonian. - A declaration saying Mr B wanted to transfer from the Armed Forces Pension Scheme to an Options SIPP, and saying that: he understood he was forfeiting a defined benefit; his pension and death benefits under an Options SIPP would depend on investment performance; benefits might be less than those of the Armed Forces Pension Scheme; and Options hadn't given advice and would provide an executiononly service. - An 'urgent memorandum' to the Armed Forces Pension Scheme saying Mr B wanted to transfer his pension to an Options SIPP.
+- A letter of authority giving permission for Options to give Caledonian any information Caledonian might request about Mr C's SIPP and the purchase of investments in the SIPP.
+The letter gave an address in Switzerland for Caledonian. - A declaration saying Mr C wanted to transfer from the Armed Forces Pension Scheme to an Options SIPP, and saying that: he understood he was forfeiting a defined benefit; his pension and death benefits under an Options SIPP would depend on investment performance; benefits might be less than those of the Armed Forces Pension Scheme; and Options hadn't given advice and would provide an executiononly service. - An 'urgent memorandum' to the Armed Forces Pension Scheme saying Mr C wanted to transfer his pension to an Options SIPP.

-On 13 May 2013 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
-Caledonian said the application and supporting documents for Mr B were enclosed.
+On 1 February 2013 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
+Caledonian said the application and supporting documents for Mr C were enclosed.
 And it invited Options to contact Caledonian in the event of any queries.
-Included with the application was a checklist showing what documents were enclosed.
-Amongst the documents listed as enclosed was 'Advice'.

-Options received Mr B's application on 16 May 2013.
-On that day Options established Mr B's SIPP and sent him a welcome pack addressed to his home in the UK.
+Options received Mr C's application on 4 February 2013.
+On 6 February 2013 Options sent Mr C a welcome pack.